 - // Students may declare more than one mother tongue.
 However, the languages must meet the requirements of the three languages (see above).
 Mother tongues are not tested but a "declaration of mother tongue" is to be filled in upon application to the programme.
 Students cannot change their mother tongue once they confirmed it during application.
-A declaration is to be filled in for each language declared. - // The CEMS languages are:

-Arabic, Bengali, Cantonese, Czech / Slovak, Danish, Dutch / Afrikaans, Farsi / Tajik, Finnish, French, German, Greek, Hebrew, Hindi / Urdu, Hungarian, Indonesian / Malay, Irish, Italian, Japanese, Korean, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, and Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, and Vietnamese.
+A declaration is to be filled in for each language declared. - // The CEMS languages are: - Arabic, Bengali, Cantonese, Czech/Slovak, Danish, Dutch/Afrikaans, Farsi/Tajik, Finnish, French, German, Greek, Hebrew, Hindi/Urdu, Hungarian, Indonesian/Malay, Irish, Italian, Japanese, Korean, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, and Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, and Vietnamese. - // Certain combinations of similar languages will not be allowed to fulfil the requirements. - // The third language can be a CEMS language or any other language.